mks65/slides/04_control_functions.md

 ---
 template: main

-#### Do Now: Try this in a C program:

-* Declare and initialize an `int`, `float` and `char`.

-* Print out the values of those variables correctly.

-* Then print out the values using incorrect formatting characters.

----
-template: main

 #### Variables
 * Variables must be declared before they are used.
-   * You can assign a variable a value at declaration (i.e. `int x = 10;`) --
+   * You can assign a variable a value at declaration (i.e. `int x = 10;`)

+--

 * _THERE IS NO DEFAULT VALUE FOR VARIABLES_